We are not accepting applications for SMSF loans where the fund has less than $300,000 in assets.

 Over the past few years, many lenders have stopped approving new loans or refinances for self-managed super funds.

-Where a mortgage broker can help in choosing a lender that can offer you a much more competitive interest rate based on your risk profile.
+A mortgage broker can help in choosing a lender that can offer you a much more competitive interest rate based on your risk profile.

 There can be significant differences in the margins that lenders charge for SMSF loans.